tyler-Github/RobloxGroupSecurity/README.md

 - Deletes posts containing specified keywords.
 - Generates an HTML report with detailed information on deleted and safe posts.
 - Opens the generated HTML report in the default browser.
+- Allows for re-runs with a timer.
+- Reports are optional but give insight on what is being deleted.

 ## Installation